 There's a deep sense of belonging at our school with staff building strong relationships with students and the community.
 Our school's commitment to every student's learning is tangible.
 We focus on reading, writing, mathematics and Aboriginal culture from the moment children start school, to ensure every child achieves their best.

-The community has a strong affinity with our school that goes back generations.
+Our community has a strong affinity with our school that goes back generations.
 It is visible in school assemblies, NAIDOC Week events and sports carnivals where the generations prior - parents, grandparents, uncles and aunts - come in to reminisce, look at old photos and share stories with our students.

 The majority of our students live in one of six nearby indigenous communities: Bayulu, Gillaroong, Karnparrmi, Joy Springs, Ngalingkadji and Mimbi.
 Indigenous students comprise 92% of the student population, most of whom speak Kriol as their first language and Standard Australian English as an additional language.
 Connection to culture is very strong, with all students participating in either the Gooniyandi or Walmajarri language and cultural program.